-Dr. Shoemaker is a party to an at-will employment offer letter with us, dated February 11, 2009 (the "Shoemaker Offer Letter").
-The Shoemaker Offer Letter sets forth Dr. Shoemaker's initial annual base salary, initial annual incentive compensation and his eligibility to participate in our benefit plans generally.
-Pursuant to the Shoemaker Offer Letter and the Bonus Plan, Dr. Shoemaker is eligible to receive annual incentive compensation, for which the initial target annual incentive compensation will be 35% of his then-current annual base salary, as determined by the Board of Directors or the Compensation Committee.
+Dr. Chu is a party to an at-will employment offer letter with us, dated February 4, 2019 (the "Chu Offer Letter").
+The Chu Offer Letter sets forth Dr. Chu's initial annual base salary, initial option grant and his eligibility to participate in our incentive bonus and benefit plans generally.
+Pursuant to the Bonus Plan, Dr. Chu is eligible to receive annual incentive compensation at a target percentage of 40% of his then-current annual base salary, as determined by the Board of Directors or the Compensation Committee.